databendlabs/databend-docs/docs/en/guides/90-community/02-rfcs/20240721-external-dictionary.md

    For instance, `dict_get_or_default(dict_name, dict_field, dict_id, default_value)` includes an additional parameter for the default value to be returned if the target data is not found.

+3. Support configuring the built-in dictionary using the TOML format.

 ## Reference